zencart/documentation/content/user/storefront_pages/listing_pages.md

 index.php?main_page=index&cPath=3
 ```

 would be a category page, showing categories 5 and 6.
+The category path for this page would be _3_.

 The page showing category 5 (Shirts)

 ```
 index.php?main_page=index&cPath=3_5
 ```
 would be a product listing page, showing products 4, 5 and 6.
+The category path for this page would be _3_5_.

+In the cases above, the category pat hfor the

 The listing pages described above are built in to Zen Cart; no extra work is required to create them.